bschreck/deep.sh/docs/tutorial_hist.rst

 ************************************
 Tutorial: History
 ************************************
-Import your best Leonard Nimoy documentary voice and get ready for the xonsh tutorial on ``history``.
+Import your best Leonard Nimoy documentary voice and get ready for the deepsh tutorial on ``history``.

-How is xonsh history different?
+How is deepsh history different?
 ================================
 Most shells - bash foremost among them - think of history as a linear sequence of past commands that have been entered into *the* terminal.
 This is saved when *the*